johnsonjh/lzpack/README.md

 Users can also specify `-8` to explicitly use the 8080 stub, or `-Z` to force the Z80 stub, in case the automatic detection gets it wrong (which can happen).
+For example, the CP/M‑80 **LZPACK** program itself (when built for 8080) is misdetected as a Z80 binary due to the Z80 opcode scanning code embedded in the executable.

 While packed 8080 programs using the 8080 stub will run on any 8080 (or 8085) system, they can sometimes be packed smaller by using the Z80 stub, at the